RuiPChaves/LingList/README.md

   The "script.py" file generates "jobs.csv", which can be analyzed and plotted via "jobsgraph.r"

-* Tall raw job posts
+* Tall all job posts, regardless of area
   The Bash code "raw_jobs.sh" extracts raw job post tallies, per year, avoiding the inflation described above.
 This creates "raw_jobs.csv" and can be plotted via "raw_jobsgraph.r".

 All R code by Rui Chaves.